[FETAC level 6]

-Clive Kelly Safety offers FETAC Level 6 Manual Handling training in Clare, Limerick, Galway, Tipperary and the surrounding regions.
+Clive Kelly Safety offers FETAC Level 6 Manual Handling training in Dublin, Clare, Limerick, Galway, Tipperary and the surrounding regions.
 The course covers Legislation, Manual Handling Risk Assessment, Basic Anatomy, Human factors and Ergonomics and Skills for trainees.

 This is a FETAC level 6 training course.
 Candidates who successfully complete the course will receive FETAC certification which is valid for 3 years.
 The Certificates awarded will certify the participant’s successful completion of the written & practical assessment modules.

 The training duration of the course is up to 3 hours and a maximum of 12-14 candidates can be catered for on each course.

 The course is suitable for any person whose work puts them at risk of Musculoskeletal Disorders (MSDs).

 Participants will undergo a practical assessment and multi-choice written assessment on the day of the course.

 In advance of the course, please inform Clive Kelly Safety Limited if:

 - you have any doubts about your lifting capability or